 I was assigned to the dinner shift but was poorly suited for the work.
 My memory is terrible so I could never remember drink orders.
 My dexterity is questionable so I would drop dirty dishes and once poured water all over an elderly woman.
 I put my head down and tried my hardest but was always making silly mistakes.

-After 3 weeks, the manager called me into this cluttered office and told me that the rest of the crew was in fifth gear but I was in third and slowing everything down.
+After three weeks, the manager called me into this cluttered office and told me that the rest of the crew was in fifth gear but I was in third and slowing everything down.
 I went home defeated.

 My mom saw me, hung dog at the kitchen table later that night and asked me what the problem was.
 I told her.
 She said, “Quit.
 Who cares?
 Life is too short for that sort of thing.”